benhurdavies/magic-router/README.md

 All the controllers in the controller folder are loaded and the default routes are configured automatically by the magic-router.

-> The default router will be : Hostname/controller(controller filename without extension)/action(method name)
+* The default router will be : Hostname/controller(controller filename without extension)/action(method name)
+* if the action/method name in controller file have the name of `index` or `get` (default index routing) it have default as Hostname/controller too. if a controller have multiple `default index routing` action/method name in a file this feature will not work

 From app.js